j-goodz/whisper-writer/README.md

 ## Contributing

 Contributions are welcome!
-I created this project for my own personal use and didn't expect it to get much attention, so I haven't put much effort into testing or making it easy for others to contribute.
-If you have ideas or suggestions, feel free to [open a pull request](https://github.com/savbell/whisper-writer/pulls) or [create a new issue](https://github.com/savbell/whisper-writer/issues/new).
-I'll do my best to review and respond as time allows.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for setup notes and guidelines.
+If you have ideas or suggestions, feel free to open a PR or create a new issue.

 ## Credits